-In this paper we have reviewed the basic derivation and some applications of the Bayesian approach to continuous quantum measurement of solid-state qubits.
+We have discussed the basic derivation and some applications of the Bayesian approach to continuous quantum measurement of solid-state qubits.
 Even though this is a new subject for the solid-state community, many similar formalisms have been developed in other fields of quantum physics.
 Generally, this type of approach which takes into account the measurement outcome, is usually called selective or conditional quantum measurement.
-However, there is a rather broad variety of formalisms and their interpretations within the approach (for example, see reviews [40-43]).
-Some of key words related to this subject are: quantum trajectories, quantum state diffusion, quantum jumps, weak measurements, stochastic evolution of the wavefunction. stochastic Schrödinger equation, complex Hamiltonian, restricted path integral, quantum Bayes theorem, etc. The approach of conditional quantum measurements is relatively well developed in quantum optics.
-In particular, the optical quantum feedback control has been well studied theoretically (see, e.g. [44-48]) and was recently realized experimentally [49].
-In relation to continuous quantum measurement of single systems, the quantum optics seems to be about 10 years ahead of the solidstate physics.
-However, the interest to this problem in the solid-state community has significantly increased after the "which path" experiments [26,50].
-Quite possibly it will be a rapidly growing field in the nearest future, especially because of its direct relation to the solid-state quantum computing.
+However, there is a rather broad variety of formalisms and their interpretations within the approach (for reviews see, e.g. Refs.^{3, 40}).
+Some of key words related to this subject are: quantum trajectories, quantum state diffusion, quantum jumps, weak measurements, stochastic evolution of the wavefunction, stochastic Schrödinger equation, complex Hamiltonian, restricted path integral, quantum Bayes theorem, etc. The approach of conditional quantum feedback control has been well studied theoretically (see, e.g. 41-45) and was recently realized experimentally.46 In the subject of continuous quantum measurement of single systems the quantum optics is well ahead of the solid-state physics.
+However, the interest to this problem in the solid-state community is rapidly growing, and the technology is coming to the level when experimental studies become possible.

-In this paper we have discussed two solid-state experiments which seem to be realizable (though very difficult) today.
-First, it would be interesting to measure the spectral density of the detector current when the measured qubit performs coherent oscillations, and compare experimental results with the theoretical prediction that the spectral peak in the best case is 4 times higher than the noise pedestal.
+We have discussed in this paper two solid-state experiments which seem to be realizable today.
+First, it is the measurement of the spectral peak of the detector current at the Rabi frequency of qubit oscillations and comparison with the theoretical prediction that the peak-to-pedestal ratio is equal to 4 in the best case (actually, this behavior is consistent with a recent experiment47 on a single-spin precession; however, the problem is still not completely clear).
 Second, the Bell-type correlation experiment with one qubit measured by two detectors would be able to verify that the qubit state remains pure during the whole measurement process and show the possibility of monitoring the qubit evolution precisely.
 This would be the first step towards realization of the quantum feedback control of solid-state qubits.
 A continuous monitoring of entangled qubits would be another very interesting experiment.
-Hopefully, the rapid progress of solid-state technology will make these experiments possible in a reasonably near future.
+While in quantum optics it took about 10 years from the development of the theory of continuous conditional quantum measurements to the first successful experiments, we hope that this period will be significantly shorter in the solid-state physics and engineering.